 - (a) The Board shall develop and administer an open and competitive bidding process for the selection of casino operators to develop and operate a casino within the City.
 The Board shall issue one or more requests for proposal and shall solicit proposals from casino operators in response to such a request.
 The Board may establish minimum financial and investment requirements to determine the eligibility of persons to respond to the Board's requests for proposal, and may establish and consider such other criteria as it deems appropriate.
 The Board may impose a fee upon persons who respond to requests for proposal, in order to reimburse the Board for its costs in preparing and issuing the requests and reviewing the proposals. - (b) The Board shall ensure that casino development and management contracts provide for the development, construction, and operation of a high quality casino, and provide for the maximum amounts of revenue that reasonably may be available to the Authority and the City. - (c) The Board shall evaluate the responses to its requests for proposal and the ability of all persons or entities responding to its request for proposal to meet the requirements of this Act and to undertake and perform the obligations set forth in its requests for proposal. - (d) After the review and evaluation of the proposals submitted, the Board shall, in its discretion, enter into one or more casino development and management contracts authorizing the development, construction, and operation of the casino, subject to the provisions of the Riverboat and Casino Gambling Act.
 The Board may award a casino development and management contract to a person or persons submitting proposals that are not the highest bidders.
-In doing so it may take into account other factors, such as experience, financial condition, assistance in financing, reputation, and any other factors the Board, in its discretion, believes may increase revenues at the casino. - (e) The Board shall transmit to the Gaming Board a copy of each casino development and management contract after it is executed. - (f) The Board may enter into a casino and development contract prior to or after adopting a resolution approving a location for the casino and submitting an application for an owners license to the Gaming Board under the Riverboat and Casino Gambling Act.
+In doing so it may take into account other factors, such as experience, financial condition, assistance in financing, reputation, and any other factors the Board, in its discretion, believes may increase revenues at the casino. - (e) The Board shall transmit to the Gaming Board a copy of each casino development and management contract after it is executed. - (f) The Board may enter into a casino development and management contract prior to or after adopting a resolution approving a location for the casino and requesting that the Gaming Board issue an owners license to the Authority under the Riverboat and Casino Gambling Act.

 Section 50.
 Transfer of funds.
-The revenues received by the Authority (other than amounts required to pay the operating expenses of the Authority, to pay amounts due the casino operator pursuant to a casino management and development contract, to repay any borrowing of the Authority made pursuant to Section 35, to pay debt service on any bonds issued under Section 75, and to pay any expenses in connection with the issuance of such bonds pursuant to Section 75 or derivative products pursuant to Section 85) shall be transferred to the City by the Authority and may be applied to any public purpose benefiting the residents of the City.
+The revenues received by the Authority (other than amounts required to be paid pursuant to the Riverboat and Casino Gambling Act and amounts required to pay the operating expenses of the Authority, to pay amounts due the casino operator pursuant to a casino management and development contract, to repay any borrowing of the Authority made pursuant to Section 35, to pay debt service on any bonds issued under Section 75, and to pay any expenses in connection with the issuance of such bonds pursuant to Section 75 or derivative products pursuant to Section 85) shall be transferred to the City by the Authority and shall be expended or obligated by the City as provided in Section 13.2 of the Riverboat and Casino Gambling Act.